kconger/MiSTer_web2rgbmatrix/README.md

 **rgbmatrix SD Card Setup**

-Format an SD card as FAT and create a folder called "gifs" at its root.
-To start you can copy the static GISs included into that "gifs" folder.
+Format an SD card as FAT and copy the "gifs" folder to its root.
 The [tty2rgbmatrix](https://github.com/h3llb3nt/tty2rgbmatrix) project has a nice set of animated GIFs you can use as well.
 GIFs must be 128x32px and the file names must match the core name exactly, ie. Minimig.gif

 **Assembly**